-Pilgrimage is the term that denotes travelling to Mecca to worship at God’s house called the Ka’bah.
+Pilgrimage is the term that denotes traveling to Mecca to worship at God’s house called the Ka’ba.
 There are two types of pilgrimage:

 The Major Pilgrimage (Hajj) – this is performed in the 12th lunar Islamic month on specific days.